tapestry-tool/tapestry-wp/README.md

 If you complete these steps before running `npm run build`, you will have link previews working.

-### Changing videos to upload to Kaltura instead of localhost
+### Changing videos to upload to Kaltura instead of localhost (OPTIONAL)

-You may optionally set uploaded videos in Tapestry to upload to Kaltura (if you have access to the Kaltura platform) by following these instructions:
+Do you have access to Kaltura and want to offload your videos to be saved there instead of Wordpress?
+If so, you can follow these instructions to do so:

-1. In your wordpress root directory, run `composer install`.
+1. Run `composer install` in the tapestry plugin root folder.
 If successful, you will be able to see a `vendor` folder containing `kaltura`.

 2. Edit your Wordpress `wp-config.php` file and add the following lines right above the comment "That's all, stop editing!
 Happy publishing":
     ```